Nexiauk/Lila/documents/js-hint-testing/README for Lila.md

 #### [The W3C Markup Validation Service](https://validator.w3.org/)

-Html validation testing results on 30/4/25
+Html validation testing results on 30/4/25 for index.html

 1. Warning: Section lacks heading.
 Consider using h2-h6 elements to add identifying headings to all sections or else use a div element instead for any cases where no heading is needed.
         From line 55, column 13; to line 55, column 88